mr-poston-cs/apcsp-b/curriculum/pt/create.md

 ## Written Responses

-Submit your responses to prompts 3a – 3d, which are described below.
+Submit your responses to prompts 3a – 3d, which are described in the Student Handout linked above in the General Requirements section.
 Your response to all prompts combined must not exceed 750 words (program code is not included in the word count).
 Collaboration is not allowed on the written responses.
 - Provide written responses to the prompts in the fields indicated.
 You can format text using the options in the text box.
 - The total word count for the written response is 750 words.
 To allow some flexibility, your typed responses to all prompts must not exceed 850 words.
 A word count is displayed for each text entry box, and an overall word count is displayed at the top and bottom of the page.
 - Prompts asking for code segments must be inserted as images.
 The easiest way to do this is to take a screen capture (screenshot) of the appropriate code and save it.
 Then either drag and drop the image, or click on the photo icon and select the file.
 You can also copy and paste the image of the program code.